Kong/docs.konghq.com/app/konnect/servicehub/index.md

 ### {{site.base_gateway}} implementations

 When configuring a {{site.base_gateway}} implementation of a service, you'll need to specify a route.
-Routes determine how (and if) requests get sent to their services after they reach the API gateway.
+Routes determine how successful requests are sent to their services after they reach the API gateway.
 A single service version can have only one implementation, but potentially many routes.